01 of 20

 Star Flowers Log Cabin Quilt

-Tartan Says: This queen size quilt is made from Star Flower blocks that I won in a block exchange the quilting forum.
-I alternated the blocks with courthouse steps blocks to make a large quilt.
+This queen size quilt is made from Star Flower blocks.
+The blocks were alternated with courthouse steps blocks to make a large quilt.